espenhogbakk/stats-exercise/README.md

   way to many queries to be efficient.
 * Because of indexes on `page_views` table seeding the database takes a *suuuuper* long time even when doing bulk inserts, so please have patience.
+* The referral pie charts are not an optimal way of representing this data.

 ## Requirements